hubr-lab/orbty-cache/README.md

 Memory storage size limit in bytes.

 #### directives
-Enable directieves by HTTP headers, such as the Cache-Control header.
+Enable directives by HTTP headers, such as the Cache-Control header.

 TODO: